wrex/bunzu.doiwalters.com/src/pages/en/j-grammar.md

 Everything below is the _author's_ understanding of how Japanese grammar works.
 Ultimately, this site presents an _opinion_.
-As the old joke goes: if you don't like that opinion, he has others!
+As the old joke goes: if you don't like this opinion, he has others!

-More seriously, mistakes are possible (likely, even).
+More seriously, the author is **not** a linguist!
+Mistakes are possible (likely, even).
 If you do disagree with anything here, please let the author know.
-But please use evidence-based reasoning rather than merely complaining with statements like "That's wrong!" or "That's a confusing way to think about it".
+But please provide examples and use evidence-based reasoning rather than merely complaining with statements like "That's wrong!" or "That's a confusing way to think about it".

-Arguments are unlikely to sway the author's opinion unless the provide concrete examples demonstrating errors or inconsistencies.
-Appeals to authority ("so-and-so says _this_") are also less persuasive than evidence based reasoning.
+Arguments are unlikely to sway the author's opinion unless they provide concrete examples demonstrating errors or inconsistencies.
+Appeals to authority ("so-and-so says _this_") and technical jargon ("declinations with the subjunctive mood ...") are also less than persuasive.
+Examples, please.

 ---